Dravening/ks-installer/docs/vars.md

-# Configurable Parameters in KubeSphere
+# Configurable Parameters in d3os

-installer configuration, used when install a KubeSphere
+installer configuration, used when install a d3os
 ```yaml
 persistence:
   storageClass: ""